Linthevanrooij/portfolio/contact.md

 Hi there!

-I am Linthe van Rooij, currently working on my graduation project from Creative Intelligence and Technology (CIaT)
+I am Linthe van Rooij, currently finishing my graduation project from Creative Intelligence and Technology (CRIT).

-Check out some of the projects I made during my Masters CIaT, a masters that allowed me to create a foundation in technology and mix this with my artistic side.
-What does this mean?
-This means that I am specialized in making projects, experiences and installations which convey information about a certain subject.
+Check out some of the projects I created during my Master's CRIT, a program that allowed me to establish a foundation in technology and blend it with my artistic/creative side.
+The projects focus mostly on interactive participation, often together with a playful twist.

 <fieldset>
   <form>